‘All flesh is as grass,

 And its flower falls away’”

-Peter argues the eternality of the Word of God (v.23) with a quote from Isaiah 40:6-8.
+Peter argues the eternality of God’s Word (v.23) with a quote from Isaiah 40:6-8.
 Isaiah 40 deals with Israel under apostasy.
-The nation was dead, the temple ravaged, and the people had adulterated their commitment to God.
-In the face of all this, the Bible remains true.
+The nation was spiritually dead, the temple ravaged, and the people had adulterated their commitment to God.
+In the face of all this, the Bible remained true.